 One point I cannot stress enough is that you should contact a criminal defense attorney as soon as possible if you have been arrested.
 Counsel will immediately begin determining the options you have available to you.
 Your representative will work to gain you the best resolution possible, which may include an outright dismissal.
 As a Panama City lawyer I am able to handle such matters.
 Contact my office today to schedule an initial consultation.

-My office also serves clients in the Bay County cities of Callaway, Lynn Haven, and Panama City Beach as well as Calhoun County residents in Blountstown, Holmes County residents in Bonifay, Gulf County residents in Port St. Joe, Okaloosa County residents in Destin, Jackson County residents in Marianna, and Washington County residents in Chipley.
-He is also licensed to practice in federal court before the United States District Court for the Northern District of Florida.
+My office also serves clients in the Bay County cities of Callaway, Lynn Haven, and Panama City Beach as well as Calhoun County residents in Blountstown, Holmes County residents in Bonifay, Gulf County residents in Port St. Joe, Okaloosa County residents in Destin, Jackson County residents in Marianna, Leon County residents in Tallahassee, Walton County residents in DeFuniak Springs and Miramar Beach, Liberty County residents in Bristol, Wakulla County residents in Crawfordville, Gadsden County residents in Quincy, and Washington County residents in Chipley.
+I am also licensed to practice in federal court before the United States District Court for the Northern District of Florida.